Baths of Diocletian: Architectural styles

-Within the frigidarium, the use of external buttresses for the cross vaults were considered by some to be the first example of the scientific system of thrusts and counter-thrusts in architecture.
+Within the frigidarium, the use of external buttresses for the cross vaults was considered by some to be the first example of the scientific system of thrusts and counter-thrusts in architecture.
 Concerning the baths as a whole, it has been described as evoking the Imperial style, or a "Classical" image, which is the style of "manipulation of space".
 To manipulate the space within this style, the forms of the building were simple and give the impression of a vast amount of open space.
 The builders of the baths used different techniques to create this effect.
 The exterior walls of the bath were encrusted with stucco to give the impression of stonework.
 This technique was quite common within the structures built during the Imperial style of Roman architecture, e.g., the baths of Constantine, the Basilica Nova, and parts of the Sessorian bridge.
 The interior parts of the bath were supported by vaulting ceilings and arches to create curvilinear lines.
 The structure of the roof is a typical example of Classical design.
 Architects used sloped forms to cover curved extrados (the outer surface of the arch) of the vaulted halls.